pierrehub2b/actiontestscript/README.md

   - **[waitProperty]** : wait for double check attributes value (in millisec.)
 * You can add options to the browsers driver
 * You can define application name and path of installed applications on the host machine
 * You can define a chromium like browser in the available browsers list.
 In order to use a chromium like browser you have to define *'name'*, *'driver'* and *'path'* attributes of the browser element.
-The *'driver'* attribute is the driver file *(without extension)* in the ATS drivers folder, and path is the executable file of the chromium browser :
+The *'driver'* attribute is the driver file *(without extension)* in the ATS drivers folder and the *'path'* attribute is the executable file of the chromium browser :
 ```
 <browser>
 	<name>chromium</name>